Fast, secure, risk-free booking guaranteed.

 Hokkaido offers many fantastic options for backcountry skiers.
 At 1898 meters (6227 feet), Yotei is one of its highest peaks, dominating the skyline of southwest Hokkaido The impressive Mount Yotei is definitely the best you can get for powder skiing in Japan!
 The huge volcanic crater might be a challenge to reach, but it offers a 150-meter-deep bowl and a unique and surreal ski descent — the longest vertical line on the island of 1500 meters (close to 5000 feet).
 The best skiing is found from around 1300 meters and lower (4265 feet) in altitude, while higher altitudes tend to be more affected by the prevailing winds.
+Mount Yotei is breathtaking, and it offers some of the best skiing in the world.

 Japan is not yet open to mass tourism.
 However, guided package tours are allowed for a highly restricted number of tourists.
 All passengers entering Japan from overseas are required to submit a certificate proving a negative test result for COVID-19 that was conducted within 72 hours of departure for Japan.
 Your guide also requires all of their clients to provide proof of vaccination or a valid negative PCR/antigen test result.